 Montana Fish, Wildlife and Parks (FWP)

-Grants to Montana shooting clubs, nonprofit organizations, school districts, and local governments to enhance and develop shooting ranges within the state.
-Funding may be used for capital acquisitions of real property, improvements to existing ranges, new range development, earthwork, and reasonable grant application costs.
-Grantees must allow use of the facility by hunter education classes for no fee.
+Grants to Montana shooting clubs, nonprofit organizations, school districts, and local governments to enhance and develop shooting ranges within the State.
+Funding is intended for capital acquisitions of real property, improvements to existing ranges, new range development, and earthwork.
+Grantees must allow use of the facility by hunter education classes.

 a.
 Needs of the community determined by distance to applicant shooting range and annual club membership/range use;